spatialos/gdk-for-unity/docs/modules/game-object-creation/standard-usage.md

 Resources/Prefabs/Common/<Metadata.entity-type>
 ```

-If prefab is not found at either location, a GameObject will not be spawned for that SpatialOS entity
+If the prefab is not found at either location, a GameObject will not be spawned for that SpatialOS entity

-This leads to the following rules for a GameObject that will represent a SpatialOS entity:
+This leads to the following rules for representing a SpatialOS Entity as a GameObject:

 * The prefab must be named `<Metadata.entity_type>`.
 * For a specific worker, use the `Resources/Prefabs/<worker-type>` directory.
 * For a prefab that is common to any worker, use the `Resources/Prefabs/Common`.

-## Setup your worker connector
+## Set up your worker connector

 You then need to add the underlying systems to your worker.
 Open your [`WorkerConnector` implementation]({{urlRoot}}/reference/workflows/monobehaviour/creating-workers) and add the following line to the `HandleWorkerConnectionEstablished` method.